-WEL believes that the political institutions and process of the three levels of government should be taught in primary and secondary schools as compulsory curriculum so students understand their voting rights before they leave school.
+WEL believes that political institutions and process of the three levels of government should be taught in primary and secondary schools as compulsory curriculum so students know their voting rights before they leave school.

-WEL supports the principle of education as a process which values knowledge for it’s own sake, not just for learning vocational skills.
+WEL supports education which values knowledge for its own sake, not just for learning vocational skills.

-WEL supports the principles of lifelong learning and recognises the needs of women of all ages to be able to access education and retraining.
+WEL supports lifelong learning and recognises the needs of women to be able to access education and retraining.

-WEL believes that all students should be encouraged and supported to excel in the subjects in which they demonstrate aptitude.
+WEL believes that all students should be encouraged and supported to excel where they demonstrate aptitude.

 WEL acknowledges and is concerned that women’s and girls’ traditional choice of education leads to career paths that are lower paid.
 WEL is concerned that “traditional” careers of women (eg. teaching, childcare) are undervalued in Australian society.
-Careers advisers should be required to alert girls to the financial and social implications of their career choices.
+Advisers should be required to alert girls to financial and social implications of career choices.

 WEL recognises the need to encourage girls and boys into non-traditional areas.